ArthurJohansen/Website-Blocker/README.md

 # Website-Blocker
-This project comes at help in such cases as it can be built up to block certain websites from opening.
+This python project comes at help in such cases as it can be built up to block certain websites from opening.